Trinidadian Creole: Usage

 Both Trinidad and Tobago feature creole continua between more conservative Creole forms and forms much closer to Trinidadian English, with the former being more common in spontaneous speech and the latter in more formal speech.
+Trinidad English Creole is one of the first languages learnt for most speakers.
+Trinidadian English is introduced in primary schools which are carried out in standardized English.
 Because of the social values attributed to linguistic forms, the more common varieties (that is, more creolized forms) carry little prestige in certain contexts.